Skip to content

 What is Latex Particle Challenge?

-The Latex Particle Challenge tests the Particle Filtration Efficiency (PFE), which is the mask’s ability to keep out dust, pollutants and other non-viable particles in the air.
-The PRO mask has an average PFE of 99.76%.
+The Latex Particle Challenge tests the Particle Filtration Efficiency (PFE) of a mask, which measures its ability to filter out dust, pollutants, and other non-viable particles from the air.
+Our PRO mask boasts an impressive average PFE of 99.76%.

-Non-viable particles are ones that are not made of living microorganisms, however, they can act as surfaces for transporting bacteria and viruses.
-Particles can include a large range of environmental toxins and pollutants such as PM2.5 and PM10, as well as household dust and pet dander.
-In general they are larger than viruses or bacteria, but they can range significantly in size.
+Non-viable particles are not living microorganisms, but they can carry bacteria and viruses.
+These particles include a wide range of environmental toxins and pollutants, such as PM2.5 and PM10, as well as household dust and pet dander.
+They are generally larger than viruses or bacteria but can vary significantly in size.

 Cambridge_Mask_PRO_Test_Result_Latex_Particle_Challenge.png